Sn00pyW00dst0ck/COP5556-Project/README.md

 ### Compiler & IR
 - `IRBuilder.java` — Constructs low-level IR (Intermediate Representation)
-- `StatementIRGenVisitor.java` — Translates AST to IR
+- `StatementIRGenVisitor.java` — Translates AST to IR for most instructions
-- `FunctionCollectionVisitor.java`, `StringCollectionVisitor.java`
+- `FunctionCollectionVisitor.java`, `StringCollectionVisitor.java` - collects all string literals / function and procedure definitions for separate processing
+- `CompilerContext.java` - Tracks status for compilation and provides the `copmileToLLVM` compilation entry method.

 ### Optimizer
-- `Optimizer.java` — Performs basic IR optimizations
+- `Optimizer.java` — Performs basic IR optimizations over the ANTLR4 parse tree

 ### Web UI

 Path: `project/web`

-- Built with Spring Boot
+- Java web servver built with Spring Boot
 - Frontend in `static/`:
   - `index.html`, `editor.js`, `style.css`, `main.js`
 - Backend:
   - `EndpointController.java` — REST controller for code evaluation
+  - The web server uses the Makefile found in resources folder to compile received code into `.ll` files and then to `.wasm` files, placing the result in the `static/wasm/` folder for the frontend to query.

 ---